mobily-enterprises/simpleschema/README.md

 ### Extending parameters

 Parameters are based on the same principle.
-So, when `castAndParams()` encounters:
+So, when `validate()` encounters:

     surname: { type: 'string', lowercase: true },